raulcabralc/raulcabralc/README.md

 <h1 align="center">Hello!
 I'm Raul Cabral</h1>
 <h3 align="center">A Front and Back End enthusiast from Brazil 🇧🇷.</h3>

-- 🌌 I’m currently working on **School API, an API and CRUD project.**
+- 🌌 I’m currently working on **School Management App, a CRUD project using React, Redux and consuming my API.**

 - 🌱 I’m currently learning **JavaScript and its most efficient frameworks in Back end**